 This Standard is met in full.
-The young people who met the inspectors were clear about why they are in care and about future plans.
-Stating that their views were sought when decisions were being made that affect his daily life and future.
-They confirmed that they met with social workers on a regular basis and stated that they were aware of Empowering Children in Care (EPIC) and that they could represent them at meetings etc.
+The young person who met the inspectors was clear about why they were in care and about future plans, stating that their views were sought when decisions were being made that affect his daily life and future.
+There was evidence that young people had met with social workers on a regular basis and that they were aware of Empowering Children in Care (EPIC) and that they could represent them at meetings etc.